jinlajf/resolwe-bio-py/docs/tutorial-diffexp.rst

 	collection.import_relations()

-We can check what we have created with:
+We can now check what we have created:

 .. code-block:: python

+	# Get the latest meta data from the server
+	collection.update()

+	# All relations in our collection
 	collection.relations

 We are now ready to run some expressions and differential expressions analysis.